Gol Gol

 Educational attainment in Gol Gol aligns closely with national averages, showing typical qualification patterns and performance metrics

 The area's university qualification rate is 18.9%, significantly lower than the NSW average of 32.2%.
-This disparity presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common at 14.3%, followed by graduate diplomas (2.9%) and postgraduate qualifications (1.7%).
-Trade and technical skills are prevalent, with 40.5% of residents aged 15+ holding vocational credentials - advanced diplomas (12.5%) and certificates (28.0%).
+Bachelor degrees are most common at 14.3%, followed by graduate diplomas (2.9%) and postgraduate qualifications (1.7%).
+Vocational credentials are prevalent, with 40.5% of residents aged 15+ holding them, including advanced diplomas (12.5%) and certificates (28.0%).
+Educational participation is high, with 31.8% of residents currently enrolled in formal education, comprising 13.2% in primary, 9.2% in secondary, and 2.0% in tertiary education.

-Educational participation is high, with 31.8% of residents currently enrolled in formal education.
+Educational participation is notably high, with 31.8% of residents currently enrolled in formal education.
 This includes 13.2% in primary education, 9.2% in secondary education, and 2.0% pursuing tertiary education.

 Frequently Asked Questions - Education